Short Term Electricity Load Forecasting on Varying Levels of Aggregation

 Clearly, there is a discrepancy in forecasting performance at the level of individuals and of the entire power grid.
-This is the \textit{effect of load aggregation} on forecasting loads.
-Our work aims to quantify the effect of aggregation by proposing a set of scaling laws relating kWh load level and forecasting error.
-Using data from hundreds of thousands of residential customers and commercial buildings, we construct datasets of varying aggregation levels and verify the proposed model.
-The laws are obtained by assuming a simple underlying consumption model for each individual consisting and then decomposing the aggregate error into bias and variance terms.
-We observe that the law holds for different methods and can be utilized to compare methods across datasets.
+This is the \textit{effect of load aggregation} on forecasting performance.
+Our work aims to quantify the effect of aggregation by proposing a scaling law relating kWh load level and forecasting error.
+Using data from close to two hundred thousand residential customers and commercial buildings, we construct datasets of varying aggregation levels and verify a proposed aggregation model via an \textit{Aggregation Error Curve}.

+A theoretical aggregation scaling law is obtained by assuming a simple underlying consumption model for each individual then decomposing the aggregate error into bias and variance terms.
+The theoretical scaling law is then fit to the experimental AEC for various forecasting methods, and horizons.
+It is shown that the scaling law holds for a wide range for forecasting methods, prediction horizons and data types.

+We propose that this AEC can be used to benchmark various proposed forecasting procedures in smart grid applications.
+Since any load forecasting done for smart grid applications on the distribution system will require small to moderate aggregation of loads as the basic unit analysis, having an AEC is helpful to understand the performance of a forecasting method on a wide yet practical range of loads that will be encountered in practice.
+We should also note that while using off the shelf forecasting techniques with aggregation can improve forecasting accuracy, development of custom finely tuned forecasting methods will almost always outcompete this proposed strategy. \textit{This benchmarking is merely a tool to understand roughly how forecasters should behave in different aggregation levels, and not make claims against any specific forecasting method.}

 The paper is organized as follows.
-Section \ref{section-Modeling-of-Load-Aggregation} develops a model for aggregation and proposes a set of scaling laws for two common forecasting metrics.
-The scaling laws are then verified in Sections \ref{section-Experiment-Setup} and \ref{section:Experimental-Results} including a review of the relevant literature.
-An analytical model for the effect of aggregation is presented in Section \ref{Analytical Model of Aggregation}.
-Section~\ref{Conclusion} concludes the paper and discusses some future work.
+Section \ref{section-Literature-Review} provides a review of energy forecasting at short time scales.
+Section \ref{section-Modeling-Load-Aggregation} develops a model for aggregation and proposes a set of scaling laws for two common forecasting metrics.
+The scaling laws are then verified in Sections \ref{section-Experiment-Setup} and \ref{section:Experimental-Results}.